sennetconsortium/ingest-api/README.md

 python3 -m pip install --upgrade pip
 ````

-Then install the dependencies with using the `master` branch code of commons:
+Then install the dependencies with using the `main` branch code of commons:

 ````
-export COMMONS_BRANCH=master
+export COMMONS_BRANCH=main
 pip install -r requirements.txt
 ````